Why there is more than one mode

 Key takeaways

 • moderatorDecides is the default.
-The moderator reads the full anonymized transcript and writes the synthesis based on argument quality, not vote count.
+The judge reads everything and writes the answer.
+Argument quality, not vote count.

 • strictMajority is precision-first.
 Findings survive only with majority corroboration.
-Quiet and ruthless — drops minority-caught real bugs by construction.
+Quiet.
+Drops minority-caught real bugs by construction.

 • bestOfAll is recall-first.
 Keeps every finding, de-dupes by title.
-Exhaustive and noisy — best for debugging and audits, worst for daily review.
+Exhaustive and noisy — right for debugging and audits, wrong for daily review.

 Frequently asked questions